ORTHOPAEDIC CELL THERAPY

 A nurse will take your blood (like a normal blood test), which will be spun in a centrifuge to isolate the plasma component.
 This plasma is rich in platelets and growth factors.

-The PRP is mixed with the adipose stem cells and activated under light before being injected into the site of the injury with a local anaesthetic.
+The PRP is mixed with the adipose cells and activated under light before being injected into the site of the injury with a local anaesthetic.

 The process takes around 2 hours in total.